-By checking examples for heat kernels on hyperbolic spaces, one can find that when the time $t$ is small, the leading term should be $\frac{n}{2t}$ .
-This shows that in order to obtain the sharp term $\frac{n}{2t}$, we should force $\alpha$ close to $1$ in (\ref{Davis's est}) when $t$ is small.
-However, for $k>0$, the term $\frac{n\alpha^2k}{4(\alpha-1)}$ on the right hand side of (\ref{Davis's est}) will blow up if we let $\alpha\rightarrow 1$.
-After this, there are a large quantities of references to pursue a sharp gradient estimate in the case of $k\neq 0$ (\cite{Yau1}, \cite{Yau2}, \cite{BQ}, \cite{Ha}, \cite{LX}, \cite{Qi} etc. and references therein).
-Recently, D. Bakry and his collaborators gave an improved Li-Yau's inequality for a general Markov semigroup under $CD(k, n)$ condition (\cite{BL}, \cite{BBG}).
-In particular, if the diffusion operator is the Laplace-Beltrami operator, then this inequality covers all kinds of Li-Yau's type inequalities in the above mentioned references.
-However, it is still not a sharp form in case of $k\neq 0$.
-The works on improving Li-Yau's estimate still go on to obtain a sharp form.

-It is well known that Li-Yau's inequalities for linear parabolic equations are essential tools to study the global geometry and analysis on manifolds (\cite{Da}, \cite{BGL}).
-Every Li-Yau's type inequality implies the corresponding Harnack inequality, which leads to the estimates of heat kernel, Green function, first eigenvalue and various entropy formulas with monotonicity for heat equations etc. (\cite{Li}, \cite{LX}).
-In recent years, Li-Yau's inequality has been generalized in different settings, such as, weighted Riemannian manifolds (\cite{Li}), Alxandrov spaces and $RCD^*(K, N)$-metric measure spaces (\cite{QZZ}, \cite{ZZ}) and so on.
-In these cases, the heat flows are linear flows and the proofs of these inequalities are based on Bochner technique and the maximum principle.
-In 2009, S. Ohta and K.-T. Sturm introduced a nonlinear heat flow $u_t=\Delta u$ (in a weak sense) on Finsler manifolds and applied the classical technique due to Saloff-Coste (\cite{SC}) to show the unique existence and a certain interior regularity of solutions to the heat flow (\cite{OS1}).
-For the elliptic case, similar results were established by Y.Ge and Z. Shen (\cite{GS}).
-Further, Ohta-Sturm used the maximum principle for the linearized parabolic operator of $\partial_t-\Delta$ to get Davies' estimate (\ref{Davis's est}) on a closed Finsler manifold with Ric$_N\geq -K(K\geq 0)$, by establishing the Bochner-Weitzenb\"ock formula (\cite{OS2}).
-Recently, the author of the present paper gave Li-Yau's inequalities for the heat flow via establishing a more refined estimate in compact case, and a local Li-Yau's type gradient estimate in complete noncompact case by Moser's iteration (\cite{Xia4}).
-However these inequalities are still not sharp when $K\neq 0$.
-Moreover, Moser's iteration does not work for the case when $\alpha$ is not a constant in (\ref{Li-Yau's l-est}).
+It is well known that Li-Yau's inequalities for linear parabolic equations are essential tools to study global geometry and analysis on Riemannian manifolds (\cite{LY}, \cite{Da}, \cite{BGL}).
+Every Li-Yau type inequality implies the corresponding Harnack inequality, which leads to the estimates of the heat kernel, the Green function, the first eigenvalue and various entropy formulas with monotonicity for heat equations, etc. (\cite{Li}, \cite{LX}).
+In recent years, Li-Yau's inequality has been generalized in different settings, such as weighted Riemannian manifolds (\cite{Li}), Alexandrov spaces and RCD$^*(K, N)$-metric measure spaces (\cite{QZZ}, \cite{ZZ}) and so on.
+In these cases, the heat flows are linear and the proofs of these inequalities are based on the Bochner technique and the maximum principle.